mtkaz1/mtkaz1/README.md

 ###

-<p align="left">⚡ I’m currently studying Electrical Engineering at the University of Calgary.  <br>  <br>💻 I’m particularly interested in low-level programming and embedded systems, but I love learning new languages and using them for my projects!<br>  <br>📈 I’m actively building hands-on projects in embedded systems, control systems and more to improve my practical engineering skills.</p>
+<p align="left">⚡ I’m currently studying Electrical Engineering at the University of Calgary.
+💻 I’m particularly interested in low-level programming and embedded systems, but I love learning new languages and using them for my projects!
+📈 I’m actively building hands-on projects in embedded systems, control systems and more to improve my practical engineering skills.

 ###